m-ringler/straights/Straights.Solver/Simplification/Rules.md

 <h1 id="BasicRulesOfStr8ts">Basic Rules of Str8ts</h1>

 A Str8ts grid is a square grid of $n \times n$ **fields**.
 The fields are either black or white, and initially either blank or filled with a single integer number.
 A numbered white field is a *known* white field, a blank white field is an *unknown* white field.
-Initially, the unknown white fields can have any value v in the range from $1$ to $n$ (which we write as $[1, n]$).
+Initially, the unknown white fields can have any value $v$ in the range from $1$ to $n$ (which we write as $[1, n]$).
 Only the unknown white fields can be edited, all other fields are fixed.

 The goal of the game is to solve the unknown white fields; that is, to reduce the possible values of each white field to a single value.
 A grid always has a solution; usually a unique solution.
 We will not use the uniqueness of the solution for our simplification rules below.